docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.md

 Timecode rate is important for files that have timecode, but not an implicit frame rate, or where the sampling rate might differ from the timecode rate.

-For example, audio captured from a tape uses the video’s frame rate for timecode, although its sampling rate is not equal to the timecode rate.
+For example, audio captured from a tape uses the video's frame rate for timecode, although its sampling rate is not equal to the timecode rate.

 Another example is capturing a still from tape, which could be stamped with timecode, yet not have a media frame rate.